Intersective sets over abelian groups: Abstract

 \section{Abstract}

 Given a finite abelian group $G$ and a subset $J\subset G$ with $0\in J$, let $D_{G}(J,N)$ be the maximum size of $A\subset G^{N}$ such that the difference set $A-A$ and $J^{N}$ have no non-trivial intersection.
 Recently, this extremal problem has been widely studied for different groups $G$ and subsets $J$.
 In this paper, we generalize and improve the relevant results by Alon and by Heged\H{u}s by building a bridge between this problem and cyclotomic polynomials with the help of algebraic graph theory.
 In particular, we construct infinitely many non-trivial families of $G$ and $J$ for which the current known upper bounds on $D_{G}(J, N)$ can be improved exponentially.
-We also obtain a new upper bound $D_{\mathbb{F}_{p}}(\{0,1\},N)\le (\frac{1}{2}+o(1))(p-1)^{N}$, which improves the previously best-known result by Huang, Klurman, and Pohoata.